MichalMaruska/fork-plugin/doc/porting-to-weston.md

 ## Activating XKB -- my XKB keymap
 To get a working weston-terminal, I need much more than Space-as-shift.
-And certainly my XKB keymap, at least Control on right Alt key.
+And certainly my XKB keymap, at least Control on right Alt key. (it's all [static](https://unix.stackexchange.com/questions/309580/does-wayland-use-xkb-for-keyboard-layouts) btw)

-But Weston uses libxkbcommon, and only the RMLVO specs.
+But Weston uses libxkbcommon, and only the [RMLVO](https://who-t.blogspot.com/2020/02/user-specific-xkb-configuration-part-1.html) specs.
 But I use my assembled xkb file.
 So

 * I changed Weston the use the other Api -- `xkb_keymap_new_from_file`: https://github.com/MichalMaruska/weston/blob/mmc/libweston/input.c#L4061